galaxyproject/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 > 4. Click **Execute**
 {: .hands_on}

 this will produce a collection with tree datasets just like the original `GENES` collection but containing only CDS data.
 Next we need to cut out only those columns that need to be included into BED.
+There is one problem with this.
+We are trying to convert these data into [6 column BED](#-tip-bed-format).
+In this format the fifth column (score) must have a value between 0 and 1000.
+To satisfy this requirement we will create a dummy column that will always have a value of `0`:

+> ### {% icon hands_on %} Hands-on: Creating a dummy score column
+>
+> 1. Open **Add column to an existing dataset** tool
+> 2. In **Add this value** type `0`
+> 3. In **to Dataset** select collection produced by the previous step (`Select on collection...`)
+> 4. Click **Execute**
+{: .hands_on}

-These columns are 8 (start), 9 (end), 14 (gene name), 19 (product length that will be used BED score), and c10 (strand). **Note** that we do not select a column corresponding to genome name.
+This will 21st column containing `0` for all rows.
+Now we can cut necessary columns from these datasets.
+These columns are 8 (start), 9 (end), 15 (gene symbol), 21 (dummy column we just created), and c10 (strand). **Note** that we do not select a column corresponding to genome name.
 We will add this information on the next step.

 > ### {% icon hands_on %} Hands-on: Cutting columns form annotation data
 >